TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 #### **5) No syllogism can have both a negative major premise and a negative minor premise.**

-In logical syllogisms, a combo of both a negative major premise and minor premise means the conclusion can't drawn.
+In logical syllogisms, a combo of both a negative major premise and minor premise means the conclusion can't be drawn.
 The premises haven't really argued anything of substance.

 >
 - No burgers are fruit.